IgorCastilhos/Timer/Readme.md

 # React + TypeScript - Pomodoro Timer

-## A fully functional EXAMPLE project written in TypeScript and React showing how to create a Pomodoro Timer
+## A fully functional example project written in TypeScript and React showing how to create a Pomodoro Timer

-This project is an example that was built along with a React course showing how to create a Pomodoro Timer in React + TypeScript.
+This project is an example that was built along with a React course of Rocketseat, showing how to create a Pomodoro Timer in React + TypeScript.
 Every part of this project is sample code which show how to do the following:

 * Create a custom timer with React + TypeScript
 * Automatically create a history of counts already made